Section 4: Missions

 One of Hall’s first converts, Poor Wolf, had always been interested in religion.
 He had accepted many of the changes that came with life on the reservation.
-He had given up hunting and fishing; he accepted the rule of law as established by white men’s governments; he had given up warfare and horse-stealing.
+He had given up hunting and fishing; he accepted the rule of law as established by federal government; he had given up warfare and horse-stealing.
 But he did not want to give up “the old Indian songs which are a part of the life of our people.”
 However, with his daughters’ help, Poor Wolf accepted Hall’s religion.
 (See image 13)

 Others were willing to discuss religion with Hall, but felt that the cost of Hall’s version of Christianity was too high.
 (See Image 14) Hall asked the people to be charitable and generous which were Christian qualities, and also part of the cultural tradition of the Hidatsas.
 However, Hall believed that Hidatsa charity was too extreme.
 The gift-giving and distribution of food and clothing among the Hidatsas was, in Hall’s mind, a barbaric custom.
 Hall wanted each family to provide their own food and not to depend on the sharing of food as was common among those who hunted bison and raised vegetables in gardens.
 It was difficult for Hidatsas to understand the fine distinctions between Christian charity and Hidatsa charity.